massimo-nocentini/Booklet-DSst/docs/_sources/linked-allocation/binarytrees.rst.txt

 by means of *bisection*

-.. pharo:autocompiledmethod:: ArrayedCollection>>#bisect:baseBlock:
+.. pharo:autocompiledmethod:: SequenceableCollection>>#bisect:baseBlock:
-.. pharo:autocompiledmethod:: ArrayedCollection>>#bisect:from:to:baseBlock:
+.. pharo:autocompiledmethod:: SequenceableCollection>>#bisect:from:to:baseBlock:

 to finally build the tree.
 On the other hand, using ``Collection`` objects